darkawesome/blog/content/blog/EveOnlinePI.md

 ### Google Sheets Integration

 I used Google Apps Script to fetch live data from the ESI API, enabling dynamic updates of market data.
-Using the [GESI](https://github.com/Blacksmoke16/GESI) add-on, which provides an EVE Online SSO flow to authorize your character(s), as well as a wrapper around ESI in order to access your EVE Online data within Google Sheets™; much like `=importXML()` worked with the old XML API.
+Using the [GESI](https://github.com/Blacksmoke16/GESI) add-on, which provides an EVE Online SSO flow to authorize your character(s), as well as a wrapper around ESI to access your EVE Online data within Google Sheets™; much like `=importXML()` worked with the old XML API.

 ## 2. Market Hubs in EVE Online